-After being cooped up in our homes for the last few months, we are all in need of some quality time in the great outdoors!
-My feet are itching for a hike and I cannot think of a better place than the magnificent Drakensberg Mountains.
+Being cooped up at home can only go on for so long and many South Africans are looking for safe ways to spend some time in the great outdoors.
+Hiking is just one such a pastime and we cannot think of a better place than the magnificent Drakensberg Mountains to get going.
 This mountain range is famous for its hundreds of hiking trails, ranging from multi-day hikes to easier one-day hikes.
 You will be spoiled with sweeping mountain views, rivers, waterfalls, rock pools, forests and even caves on these hikes!
 TravelGround has rounded up five of the best hikes where you can let those feet loose and breathe in some fresh mountain air!

 Ploughman’s Kop Trail

-This short trail is known for the spectacular Ploughman’s rock pools where you can take a refreshing dip in the icy pools on your way to the ‘kop’.
+This short trail is known for the spectacular Ploughman’s rock pools where you can take a refreshing, icy dip on your way to the ‘kop’.
 Ploughman’s Kop is a mountain shaped like a head on the left arm of the iconic Amphitheatre in the Royal Natal National Park.
 There is a lot of ascending and descending involved ─ the route ascends quite steeply before descending to the pools at the end, so make sure you bring enough stamina for this one.
 Don’t forget to take in the view of the Amphitheatre while enjoying the route.

 Start: Mahai Campsite, Royal Natal National Park

 Distance: 7 kilometres